wagiminator/C64-Collection/C64_TapeDump64/README.md

 As you can see, the calculation of the TAP values is based on a resulting clock frequency of 1MHz instead of 0.985248MHz for PAL or 1.022730MHz for NTSC.
 However, due to the resolution and the valid measuring range of the TAP format, this does not lead to any noteworthy deviations in the end result.

-The tapedump python script controls the device via three simple serial commands:
+The tapedump Python script controls the device via three simple serial commands:

 |Command|Function|Response|
 |:-:|:-|:-|